Mobile App Development Process: 6 Steps (2023)

 There are six steps to create any successful enterprise mobility strategy.

 1. Define Your Business Needs

 - What are the enterprise mobility trends in your industry?

-- What are the core products and services of your business?
+- What are your business’s core products and services?

 - Where do you see your business in the next 3, 5, and 10 years?

 - Where are the bottlenecks in your business?

 - Who are your customers?